Paris Saint-Germain Judo: Rebirth and Europa League double

-Second and third Champions League titles
+Champions League three-peat

 Teddy Riner, the star of the new PSG Judo.

 PSG returned to winning ways in the 2023 season, successfully defending their men's and women's titles at the French Championship in May.
 Ahead of their second consecutive Champions League appearance, the club welcomed Belgian manager Damiano Martinuzzi to replace the outgoing Boussuge in August.
 In their pursuit of European glory, PSG's ambitious transfer policy remained unchanged.
 French stars Margaux Pinot, Walide Khyar, Luka Mkheidze, Aleksa Mitrovic, Priscilla Gneto and Audrey Tcheuméo joined in September.
 Georgian trio Lasha Bekauri, Tato Grigalashvili and Lasha Shavdatuashvili followed suit in November, while British judoka Lucy Renshall was the last to arrive in December.
 A week later, PSG Judo also signed with Qatar Airways until September 2024, in what was the club's first sponsorship deal.

 It was an investment that paid off; the women's team reached the final by beating Bosna in the quarter-finals and Galatasaray Judo in the semi-finals, before winning the Champions League for the first time against compatriots Pontault Combault.
 Gneto, Renshall and Gahié secured the early victory, meaning Dicko and Buchard no longer had to compete.
 It was the club's second Champions League title in judo, after the men's team in 1995, as well as the first such trophy for a PSG women's section.
 The men's team also improved on last season's result; although they failed to beat hosts Beograd in the semi-finals, they did manage to take a bronze medal against Georgian side Golden Gori.